Welcome to the HULSE network website.

 This Hulse Family Web Page is the electronic supplement to the original Hulse Family Network created back in the days of pencil, paper, and three by five cards.
 It is composed of material accumulated by decades of research by family historians who became nearly blind, and definitely arthritic, bending over dusty books in damp library basements trying to record by candle light the semi illiterate writings of the past.
 The fact that the information they accumulated by their heroic deeds is so full of holes that you can drive a truck through it does not detract from their efforts.
 It will be up to you, the modern internet generation, to prove them wrong (and I stress the word "prove"), and build on their efforts.
 There is nothing in all the work that has gone on before that can be taken for granted, and believe me what has been accumulated has only scratched the surface.

 A word of warning.
 If you think that you will be able to compile your family history from these pages, or from queries on the net, you definitely need a keeper.
 We can give you leads, but you are going to have to go yourself into those same dusty, damp basements that your predecessors did.
 The difference being is that you will have use of electronic copiers, and your material will be fed into computers where it can be examined, sorted, and shared with others in a matter of seconds.
-Don't let us down - if you do, may your motherboard fail, your screens go blank, and your children loose access to their nitendo games.
+Don't let us down - if you do, may your motherboard fail, your screens go blank, and your children loose access to their Nintendo® games.

-About fifteen years ago, when the computer became something more than counting on one's fingers and could be purchased for the home, a Hulse Family Network was established.
-A master record of Hulse, Huls, Hulce, etc. first names, and surnames of spouses was accumulated, and individuals were identified as recorders for Clans (immigrant ancestor known) and Family Units (immigrant ancestors not known).
-Riding herd on this independent mob was a Central Recorder, who kept the master list, directed new queries to whoever could answer them, published a newsletter, and acted as the compiler for those Clans and Family Units that did not have a family recorder.
-From these dedicated efforts the Hulse surname was brought out of darkness into light to the joy of the U.S. Postal authorities who printed more stamps, the paper industry who cut down more trees, and hoards of Hulse researchers who thought they were working in a vacuum.
+About 15 years ago, when the computer became something more than counting on one's fingers and could be purchased for the home, a Hulse Family Network was established.
+A master record of Hulse, Huls, Hulce, etc., first names, and surnames of spouses was accumulated, and individuals were identified as recorders for Clans (immigrant ancestor known) and Family Units (immigrant ancestors not known).
+Riding herd on this independent mob was a Central Recorder, who kept the master list, directed new queries to whomever could answer them, published a newsletter, and acted as the compiler for those Clans and Family Units that did not have a family recorder.
+From these dedicated efforts, the Hulse surname was brought out of darkness and into light to the joy of the U.S. Postal authorities who printed more stamps, the paper industry who cut down more trees, and hoards of Hulse researchers who thought they were working in a vacuum.

 This, gentle reader, brings us to the Hulse Family web site that Debbie Wafford has set up.
 Most of the information accumulated in the past by the Hulse Family Network is available to you through this net (if we can remember where we filed it, and can understand your question.)
 Our answer may be as simple as a quick reply, an address of who to write to, bringing several of you together to work on your own line, or sending you sheets of material via snail mail.
 It can be as complicated as simply telling you we don't know, sending you back to do more research, and hoping for the best.

 There are, however, rules to this game.
 First, if you don't intend to share with us, don't ask us to share with you.
 We have a lot more digging to do, and some of us are getting tired.
 Do us the simple courtesy of not wasting our time if you are not willing to part with your own Hulse related research.
-This is definitely a "share ware" project.
+This is definitely a "shareware" project.

 Secondly, and equally important, don't expect miracles.
 A lot of this material has been put together by guess and by golly, and that is bad genealogy to hang your hat on.
 Double check everything that is given you, and where you find an error, or can add to our store of information, let us know.
 This is especially true for anything that is posted on this web page.
-These articles are not the end all - they are simply drafts to build on.
+These articles are not the end all; they are simply drafts to build on.